Henry Jackson (British Army officer): Military career

 King George V inspecting the 13th (Scottish Horse) Battalion, Black Watch on the Maubeuge-Avesnes road.
 With the King are General Sir Henry Rawlinson, Major General Henry Cholmondeley Jackson and Brigadier General Percy M. Robinson.

 Jackson was commissioned into the 1st Bedfordshire Regiment in 1899.

 He was promoted to captain in November 1906 and then became adjutant at the Mounted Infantry School at Longmoor in 1908.

 After being made a brigade major in September 1915, he became General Officer Commanding 50th (Northumbrian) Division on the Western Front in April 1918 during the First World War.

-After the war Jackson became commander of the 5th Infantry Brigade from 1919, and then commandant at the Machine Gun School at Netheravon from 1924 before moving on to become Director of Military Training at Army Headquarters in India in 1926.
+After the war Jackson, who on 1 January 1919 was promoted to brevet colonel. and on 2 June to substantive colonel, became commander of the 5th Infantry Brigade from 1919, and then commandant at the Machine Gun School at Netheravon from 1924 before moving on to become Director of Military Training at Army Headquarters in India in 1926.

 Promoted in August 1930 to major general, he became general officer commanding 2nd Division in 1931.
 He was promoted again, this time to lieutenant general, in June 1935 and became general officer commanding-in-chief of Western Command in 1936 before retiring in 1939.

 Jackson was colonel of the Bedfordshire and Hertfordshire Regiment from 1935 to 1948.